-The onetime Massapequa homemaker makes her case, and offers advice for others in emotionally abusive relationships, in "Getting It Through My Thick Skull” (co-written with Julie McCarron), arriving tomorrow.
+The one-time Massapequa homemaker makes her case, and offers advice for others in emotionally abusive relationships, in "Getting It Through My Thick Skull" (co-written with Julie McCarron), arriving Monday.
 She'll make three Long Island appearances to promote its release.

 MARY JO'S NEW LIFE.
 This may seem a random time for Mary Jo to rehash an old episode, one even Amy Fisher, a married mother of three living in Suffolk County, says that people no longer talk about.
 But her timing is borne of a recent revelation, says Mary Jo, who recently spent two days with Newsday not far from the Ventura County, Calif., home she shares with fiance Stu Tendler, a Bellmore native.

 The pair met through friends on a 2002 trip to Las Vegas, where her first words to him were, "Well, I guess you know who I am."
 (Tendler replied: "No, who the - - are you?")
 While a date hasn't been set, they wear his-and-hers rings.
 His has seven diamonds, one each for the two adults and five children in their blended family.